hng/tech-coops/README.md

 ### Tools

-* [Cobudget](http://cobudget.co/#/), Crowdsource and fund projects within an organization.
-Used by Enspiral.
+* [Cobudget](http://cobudget.co/#/): Crowdsource and fund projects within an organization.
+Developed and used by Enspiral.
 * [Loomio](https://www.loomio.org): Online decision-making

 <a name="products" />